luanbalbino/UVM_Protocols/README.md

 The purpose of this repository is to contain testbenches and code that I use to study concepts about verification/UVM of communication protocols.

-## Implemented Protocols
+## Protocols

 - [SPI](./SPI/README.md) – Serial Peripheral Interface
+- [UART](./UART/README.md) – Universal Asynchronous Receiver/Transmitter

-> More protocols will be added as development progresses.
+> More protocols will be added as my studies progress.